0xPolygonMiden/miden-client/README.md

 ### Prerequisites

-- This guide assumes a basic understanding of the Miden rollup, as it deals with some of its main concepts, such as Notes, Accounts, and Transactions.
+- This guide assumes that you have setup a [Miden Node](https://github.com/0xPolygonMiden/miden-node) that can perform a basic local transaction and a basic understanding of the Miden rollup, as it deals with some of its main concepts, such as Notes, Accounts, and Transactions.
 A good place to learn about these concepts is the [Polygon Miden Documentation](https://0xpolygonmiden.github.io/miden-base/introduction.html).

 - Currently, the client allows for submitting locally-proven transactions to the Miden node.
 Currently, the easiest way to test the client is by [generating accounts via the genesis file](https://github.com/0xPolygonMiden/miden-node?tab=readme-ov-file#generating-the-genesis-file).
   - For this example, we will make use of 1 faucet account and 2 regular wallet accounts, so you should set your node's `toml` config file accordingly.
 We will refer to these accounts as having IDs `regular account ID A` and `regular account ID B` in order differentiate them.